Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 NZ nationals: New Zealand citizens must have a passport that is valid for at least one month beyond the period of intended stay in Hong Kong.
 No visa is required for stays of up to 90 days.
 Visa exemptions apply to holders of an APEC Business Travel Card, provided that the back of the card states that it is valid for travel to Hong Kong, for a maximum stay of 60 days.

 All foreign visitors to Hong Kong must be in possession of onward or return tickets (except when in transit to mainland China or Macao), the necessary travel documentation for their next destination, and proof of sufficient funds to cover their stay in the country.
 Note that admission and/or transit will be refused to any national holding a passport issued by Kiribati, and endorsed "N-Kiribati" or "Investor".
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-Despite its close proximity to China, Hong Kong's business culture is worlds apart.
-There tends to be a heavy British influence on business culture in Hong Kong.
-However, one typically Asian aspect is the concept of saving face.
-Saving face represents an awareness of positive appearances and perceptions of other people or companies.
-Bad news should never be presented in front of others and keeping ones cool is vital.
-Open displays of emotion, such as anger and irritation, are frowned upon, as is causing embarrassment to another person.
+Despite its close proximity to China, Hong Kong's business culture is worlds apart and more akin to the West.
+But one regional aspect is the concept of 'saving face', an awareness of positive appearances and perceptions of other people or companies.
+Bad news should never be presented in front of others and keeping one's cool is vital.
+Open displays of emotion such as anger and irritation are frowned upon, as is causing embarrassment to another person.